 Take a look at the images below.
 These are 400% crops from larger frames.
 Identical exposure, workflow and processing for each.
 You will see the original Slog2 and SLog3 plus the Slog 2 and Slog 3 after applying the LC-709 LUT to each in Sony’s raw viewer.
 Nothing else has been done to the clips.
 You can “see” more noise in the raised shadows in the untouched SLog3, but after applying the LUTs the noise levels are the same.
 This is because the Signal to Noise ratio of both curves is the same and after adding the LUT’s the total gain applied (camera gain + LUT gain) to get the same output levels is the same.

-It’s interesting to note in these frame grabs that you can actually see the improvement in shadow detail that SLog3 brings.
+It’s interesting to note in these frame grabs that you can actually see that in fact the S-Log3 final image looks if anything a touch less noisy.
 The bobbles and the edge of the picture frame look better in the Slog3 in my opinion.
-A little bit more shadow data has given a more pleasing result with fewer artefacts.
+This is probably because the S-Log3 recording uses very slightly higher levels in the shadow areas and this helps reduce compression artefacts.

-The only way you can alter the SNR of the system (other than through electronic noise reduction) is by changing the exposure, which is why EI is so important and so effective.
+The best way to alter the SNR of a typical video system (other than through electronic noise reduction) is by changing the exposure, which is why EI (Exposure Index) and exposure offsets are so important and so effective.

-In addition Slog3 has a near straight line curve.
+Slog3 has a near straight line curve above middle grey.
 This means that in post production it’s easier to grade as adjustments to one part of the image will have a similar effect to other parts of the image.
 It’s also very, very close to Cineon and to Arri Log C and in many cases LUT and grades designed for these gammas will also work pretty well with SLog3.

 The down side to Slog3?